In this post, Jason describes how he bought a rental property through a foreclosure-auction website.

 By the way: Jason built and sold a 7-figure business after two tours of service in Bosnia.
-He’s got sharp insights about business, finance and life, and his course should be pretty darn interesting.
+He’s got sharp insights about business, finance and life.

 Without further ado … take it away, Jason!